 You can learn from your competitors’ mistakes

-During downturn, many businesses face hard times and this is a great lesson for new businessmen.
+During the downturn, many businesses face hard times and this is a great lesson for new businessmen.
 Back in 2009, I understood that the biggest mistake I could do back then would be to spend too much money, even after a promising start.
 Even now, after 6 years, I still keep my overhead to a minimum.
 This way, even few slower months won’t bankrupt my small business.

-What other pros and cons can you find for starting a business during recession?
+What other pros and cons can you find for starting a business during a recession?
 What’s your own story?